-During the COVID pandemic, ACT and SAT testing has been postponed repeatedly in Florida, leading to a domino effect that worries local education leaders.
-Some students are delaying their preparations for the SAT or ACT, or planning to skip them altogether.
+During the pandemic, ACT and SAT testing was repeatedly postponed in 2020, leading to a domino effect that continues to worry local education leaders into 2021.
+The term “Test Optional” has become a common topic surrounding college admissions, and some students are delaying their preparations for the SAT or ACT or planning to skip them altogether.

-We spoke with Kristi Anderson, Director of Huntington Learning Center in Lakeland, about the impact of SAT/ACT changes, and current misconceptions about colleges and universities making these tests optional.
+We spoke with Kristi Anderson, Director of Huntington Learning Center in Lakeland, about the impact of SAT/ACT delays, and current misconceptions about colleges and universities making these tests optional.
+Our first conversation was in Summer 2020, with a follow up in January 2021 – this article has been updated to reflect the changes.
 Huntington Learning Center is a Lakeland Sponsor, they have many years of experience and a wealth of knowledge about issues related to education, tutoring, and college prep.

 Read a summary of our conversation below.
 Huntington is also available to answer your specific questions about ACT and SAT prep and tutoring, call 863-709-9600 to learn more.

 Editor’s Note: We recognize that standardized test scores are only one aspect of a student’s aptitude, and students who struggle with test-taking might not have a score that truly demonstrates their knowledge.
 Standardized testing is a separate conversation, today our goal is to help high school students and families understand how ACT and SAT scores are used outside of college applications and when to prepare for these tests.